 Other than fresh flowers or a lit candle before a photo in his enlisted man’s uniform at my grandmother’s while she lived, Tata passed from conversation and perhaps memory.
 When mentioned it’s with what Thomas Gray called the passing tribute of a sigh.
 If he left grieving friends or lovers in Seattle — where I learned years later my father had picked him up in secret and brought him home in the early nineties — records have them have vanished.
 What deprivations he suffered at home I’ll never know either.
 An example of damage, a warning sign before he was human.
 The truth I learned, unbidden, a couple of years ago: Tata was gay.
 No surprise, for even reconciling this news with what I knew already failed to thicken him beyond the two-dimensional contours of a symbol.
 To exist in recollections as unrealized at least allows for hope; potential energy chaffs at inactivity.
 Tata was the man who wasn’t there.
 I could not love him because he wasn’t around to love and, fatally, hadn’t learned how to demonstrate it — not to us.

 Possibly we weren’t paying attention.
 I hope somebody was.
 To the extent that I have, it rests with Tata as memory.
-I’ve contributed to the banalizing of his life by remembering his death; he’s a cautionary tale, recounted in my head on every date since the late nineties, on every occasion when the possibility of infection looms.
+I’ve contributed to the banalizing of his life by remembering his death.
+He’s a cautionary tale, recounted in my head on every date since the late nineties, on every occasion when the possibility of infection looms.
 He’s still not a person.
-Even a negative force has value, I remind myself.
-Love has no value, though.
+We remember abstractions; we don’t love them.